UlysseDurand/compil_perso/doc.md

 ### content of mdx file compiled

 First, it prints the string returned by the python code between %.
 With this you could, for example, within the commoncode, fetch and parse a json file, so in your mdx file you can have ```%data["title"]%```, which will print what is whithin the title key from the data dict.
-(Why not making HTML requests to an API or print the temperature).
+(Why not making HTML requests to an API or read the temperature through a sensor).

 Then, it changes the grammar of the mdx file according to aliases, here is how it works :